redsanket/spark/external/hue/guide/index.rst

    reference/index

-This document is **Yahoo Proprietary/Confidential**.
+This document is **Oath Proprietary/Confidential**.
 Do not release the contents of this document outside the company.

 About This Guide
 ================